Constructed Wetland for Wastewater Treatment and Reuse

 Kona Village Redevelopment

 REDI is serving as the lead ecological consultant for Kennedy Wilson for the Kona Village Redevelopment.
-REDI’s services included developing a water balance for the re-developed resort; a recycled water plan for irrigation; an assessment of the Ka’upulehu Fishpond; and ecological strategies to enhance the water quality in the pond.
+REDI’s services included developing a water balance for the re-developed resort; a recycled water plan for irrigation; an assessment of the Ka’upulehu Fishpond; and ecological design of constructed wetlands to enhance the water quality in the pond.

 Hā'ena State Park